-Co-Requisites: NU 460, NU 460
+Co-Requisites: NU 450, NU 460

 This seven (7) credit course focuses on Evidence Based Practice in which students will demonstrate the integration and synthesis of all previous learning in the nursing major.
+Preceptorship opportunities are available to eligible students.
 Offered Spring semester every year.
 7 credits.